 I have been fooling around with this little 6AK5 preamp.
 I find it works very well and sounds better than the built-in phone preamp on my Kenwood VR-309.
 The FU-29 tube amp did not come with a phone preamp.

 This is a short video clip of an audio processor at one of our transmitter sites.
 The fancy lights around the control knob are designed for the program director.
 They are saying “Buy me… Buy me…”

-ADTRAN TRACER or similar system with indoor tranceivers and coax fed antenna systems.
+ADTRAN TRACER or similar system with indoor transceivers and coax-fed antenna systems.
 Operates on unlicensed or licensed WLAN frequencies.
 Advantages: fast, transmitter and receiver located indoors, can be configured for Ethernet or T-1/E-1 ports.
 Disadvantages; expensive

-Ubiquiti Nano bridge or similar system where tranceiver is located in the antenna, the system is connected via category 5/6 cable with POE.
+Ubiquiti Nano bridge or similar system where the transceiver is located in the antenna, the system is connected via category 5/6 cable with POE.
 Operates on unlicensed or licensed WLAN frequencies.
 Advantages; fast, relatively inexpensive.
-Disadvantages; equipment located on tower, difficult to transition base insulator of series fed AM tower.
+Disadvantages; equipment located on the tower, difficult to transition base insulator of series fed AM tower.

-Ubiquiti Rocket or similar system where the antenna and tranceiver are separate, but the transciever is often located on the tower behind the antenna and fed with category 5/6 cable with POE.
+Ubiquiti Rocket or similar system where the antenna and transceiver are separate, but the transceiver is often located on the tower behind the antenna and fed with category 5/6 cable with POE.
 Operates on unlicensed and licensed WLAN frequencies.

 For the first two categories of WLAN equipment, standard lightning protection measures are usually adequate: